kyhuber/ML-Trading-Bot/README.md

 Long SMA = 100, Short SMA = 4, Training Window = 3 months

 These parameters establish a baseline for performance data.
 We can see that the strategy returns fall well short of the actual returns using the SVC classifier model.
+The strategy returns continue on a downward trend well after the actual returns correct in mid-2020.

 ![image](https://user-images.githubusercontent.com/69730757/162492392-36fd50ae-ec42-4715-99e1-e1641b4ef4ff.png)